vmware/vSphere-machine-learning-extension/examples/llm_llama_deployment/README.md

-# LLaMA Deployment on Freestone Kubeflow with Torchserve
+# LLaMA Deployment on Kubeflow on vSphere with Torchserve

-This tutorial guides you deploy the LLaMA model on the Freestone Kubeflow platform with torchserve.
+This tutorial guides you deploy the LLaMA model on the Kubeflow on vSphere platform with torchserve.

 [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) is a large language model Meta AI released for research purpose.
 LLaMA is an auto-regressive language model, based on the transformer architecture.